CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 Each nightly session will last about two hours, and will be conducted via video conferencing for the foreseeable future.
 Come prepared to describe what your project is about, share ongoing work on your project, ask questions, and possibly answer questions from other students.

 Here are some tactics that may help with weekly sessions:
-- early in building your project, prepare and share a wire diagram of your website layout
+- Weekly sessions are a good time to get help for difficulties you may be facing.
-- weekly sessions are a good time to get help for difficulties you may be facing
+- Early in building your project, prepare and share a wireframe diagram of your website layout.
-- during a video conference, keep your microphone muted when not talking
+- During a video conference, keep your microphone muted when not talking.
-- when you do talk, use headphones to help prevent feedback from your end
+- When you do talk, use headphones to help prevent feedback from your end.
-- when you share your text editor window, use large text settings
+- When you share your text editor window, use large text settings.
-- pay attention when other students present, you may see the answer to a problem you are having
+- Pay attention when other students present, you may see the answer to a problem you have.
-- pay attention when other students present, you may see a chance to help answer a question they have
+- Pay attention when other students present, you may see a chance to answer a question they have.
-- when you want to share your project with someone, provide a link to your GitHub project repository
+- When you want to share your project with someone, provide a link to your GitHub project repository.

 ## Treehouse videos